 Where better to chill than in California's Spa City?
 With its natural healing waters, Desert Hot Springs is a must during any Greater Palm Springs getaway.

-Desert Hot Springs is home to about 20 hot springs resorts, an eclectic assortment of independently-owned boutique hotels.
+Desert Hot Springs is home to an eclectic assortment of independently-owned boutique hotels.
 The pools at these properties are filled with the curative spring waters, which are said to improve health, reduce pain and increase metabolism.
 Moreover, with its concentrated focus on wellness, Desert Hot Springs is also home to some of the top spa therapists in the world.

 Ready to chill?
 Here are a few resort and spa options in Desert Hot Springs:

 For a totally laid-back experience, the six-room Hacienda Hot Springs Inn is about as intimate as they come.
 At this size, staying here feels more like visiting a family friend than it does booking a hotel.
 You can even book the entire resort for a small group outing or a girlfriend getaway.
 With gorgeous views of the San Gorgonio and San Jacinto Mountains, this tranquil retreat encourages lounging.
 Each room is decorated with desert memorabilia as well as an in-room library that is stocked with an eclectic selection of books and novels.
 Chill with a massage or soak in the pool with day spa access.